It covers payment methods and information on, banking systems, foreign exchange controls, and U.S. and correspondent banking.

 Methods of Payment

-Open account, international bank to bank transfers, letter of credit, cash in advance, automated machine payments, documentary collections, and factoring are the most common methods of payment in Angola.
-The use of checks has vanished for safety reasons and the use of cash in official commercial transactions is widely discouraged.
+Open account, international bank to bank transfers, letters of credit, cash in advance, automated machine payments, documentary collections, and factoring are the most common methods of payment in Angola.
+The use of checks has vanished for safety reasons and the use of cash in official commercial transactions widely discouraged.
+The loss of correspondent banking relations since 2016 poses significant challenges for payments in Angola.
 On June 20, 2018 the Angolan Central Bank announced that letters of credit would be the preferred financial instrument for import and export transactions and proposed that letters of credit be mandatory for all international trade transactions above 100,000 euros.
 However, letters of credit have not yet gone into widespread usage.
-The Angolan government publicly announced prioritizing foreign exchange for essential goods and services including food, health, and petroleum industry at the 8th Ordinary Economic Council of Ministers on August 24, 2020.
-Since dropping the peg on the dollar in 2018, the local currency now fluctuates freely, however availability of foreign currency remains limited and heavily dependent on crude oil sales.
-The BNA has also removed foreign currency auctions and allowed oil companies to directly sell foreign currency to commercial banks.

 Angola approved a new law regarding the Angolan Payments System, Law no. 40/20, of December 16, 2020 which revoked Law no. 5/05 of July 29, 2005.
 The purpose of the new legislation is to adapt the legal framework to the actual volume of transactions in the Angolan market and between Angola and international markets, and to the evolution of the financial products, which forced a modernization of the Payments System, promoting greater safety, effectiveness, and reliability.
 Law no. 40/20 also defines the proceeding which permits the establishment of the entities that intervene in the Payments System and rules related with their activity, intervention, supervision, and control.